Medtronic-LABS/spice-2.0-server/README.md

 `HAPI_IDENTIFIER_URL`: The base URL for the HAPI FHIR server.

+`DOMAIN_NAME`: Specifies the current application domain name.

 `ENVIRONMENT`: Specifies the current application environment (dev/prod).

+`ALLOWED_ORIGINS`: Specifies the origin allowed for the current application.

 `JOB_USER_NAME`: The username for automated job execution.